ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ### Improved Beast Form

 At 6th level, your beast form grows in power.
 Choose two of the following abilities:

-* **Damage Resistances.** You are resistant to bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't silvered.

 * **Primal Strike.** Natural weapon attacks in beast or hybrid form count as magical +1.